Nonparametric statistics: Adaptivity

+In other words, an adaptive estimator is required to achieve the minimax convergence rate in all hypothesis classes $\mathcal H_\beta$, but without taking the unknown parameter $\beta$ as argument.
+Adaptive estimators are often realized by taking estimators that are minimax optimal for a family of hypothesis classes and by estimating the hyperparameters via a higher-level procedure, such as cross-validation, or by complexity penalization.

 History

 Early nonparametric statistics include the median (13th century or earlier, use in estimation by Edward Wright, 1599; see Median) and the sign test by John Arbuthnot (1710) in analyzing the human sex ratio at birth (see Sign test).